elastic/kibana/rfcs/text/0017_url_service.md

 # Summary

-Currently in Kibana `share` plugin we have two services that deal with URLs.
+Currently in the Kibana `share` plugin we have two services that deal with URLs.

 One is *Short URL Service*: given a long internal Kibana URL it returns an ID.
 That ID can be used to "resolve" back to the long URL and redirect the user to